Boston Mayor Michelle Wu, target of the Trump administration, will face Josh Kraft in fall election

 Kraft struggles to find message that resonates with voters

-Kraft, who heads the Kraft Family Philanthropies and the New England Patriots Foundation, has been unable to find a strong message that resonates with voters.
-He has targeted everything from bike paths to the cost of living in the city to his concerns about homelessness and drug addiction in one section of the city known as Mass and Cass.
+Kraft, who heads the Kraft Family Philanthropies and the New England Patriots Foundation, has targeted everything from bike paths to the cost of living in the city to his concerns about homelessness and drug addiction in one section of the city known as Mass and Cass.

 Last week, Kraft and two top campaign advisers “mutually parted ways,” according to a statement from his campaign.